christocarr/sibi-activity-search-v3/README.md

 SIBI Actvity Search uses a number of open source projects to work properly:

 * [React] - yes, react
-* [tabletop] - makes a Google sheet available through JavaScript
+* [Papa Parse] - makes a Google sheet available through JavaScript
 * [react-select] - customisable and flexible select control for React
 * [geolib] - a library providing many geospatial operations.
 The operations used for SIBI activity search are getDistance and orderByDistance